mittoalb/MSim/README.md

 cd msim
 pip install -e .
 ```

-### Compiling the cuda code
+### Compiling the CUDA code

-This will create the required cuda libraries.
+This will create the required CUDA libraries.

 ```bash
 cd MSim/utils